You’ve been pushing to do more testing at your organization.

 However, this strategy is kind of impossible in the real world.
 Even if you have a ton of traffic, it would still take more time than most marketers have for a test with 15 variations to reach any kind of statistical significance.

-Factorial design: The middle ground
+Fractional factorial design: The middle ground

-The greatest difference is that factorial design doesn’t force you to test every possible combination of changes.
+The greatest difference is that fractional factorial design doesn’t force you to test every possible combination of changes.

 Rather than creating a variation for every combination of changed elements (as you would with MVT), you can design your experiment to focus on specific isolations that you hypothesize will have the biggest impact.